dm5tt/MeshtasticNode/README.md

 ## Do I have to modify the Software?

-No. Only some smaller changes regarding the pin mapping is required.
+Only some smaller pin mapping changes are required.
+Maybe I'll upstream this in a few weeks.

 ```
 diff --git a/variants/heltec_esp32c3/pins_arduino.h b/variants/heltec_esp32c3/pins_arduino.h